Phillips Embraces Another New Role For Dukes

 Two years ago, before the 2020 softball season was cut short after just 19 games, it appeared James Madison had its catcher of the future in Emily Phillips.

-But a year later, as JMU was cruising through a dominant, one-loss regular season on the way to the program’s first Women’s College World Series appearance, Lauren Bernett had established herself as the Dukes’ No. 1 catcher.
+But a year later, as JMU was cruising through a dominant, one-loss regular season on the way to the program’s first Women’s College World Series appearance, Lauren Bernett had established herself as the Dukes’ top catcher.

 “Emily is going to be our backup catcher as well, and she can play at first and third,” JMU coach Loren LaPorte said.
 “That’s exciting.
 Players just want to play.
 You want players who will just give everything they’ve got to be on the field.”